Solar power on a boat: easy, right?

 When applying the maths in the triangle above, you can see that connecting your panels in parallel increases the amps and keeps the voltage the same.

 The problem with parallel systems is amperage.
-Lots of Amps need a thick high gauge wire.
-Consequently, “transporting” high Amps also becomes problematic if your panels are more than 3 to 4 meters away from your controller.
+Lots of Amps need a thick, high-gauge wire.
+Consequently, “transporting” high Amps also becomes problematic if your panels are more than 3 to 4 meters from your controller.

-Look at your controller and make sure your connectors can take the heavy gauged wire required.
+Look at your controller and ensure your connectors can take the heavy gauged wire required.

 Solar panels connected in parallel - Amps increase Voltage the same